mdn/content/files/en-us/web/http/connection_management_in_http_1.x/index.md

 > [!NOTE]
 > Unless you have a very specific immediate need, don't use this deprecated technique; switch to HTTP/2 instead.
 In HTTP/2, domain sharding is no longer useful: the HTTP/2 connection is able to handle parallel unprioritized requests very well.
 Domain sharding is even detrimental to performance.
 Most HTTP/2 implementations use a technique called [connection coalescing](https://daniel.haxx.se/blog/2016/08/18/http2-connection-coalescing/) to revert eventual domain sharding.

 As an HTTP/1.x connection is serializing requests, even without any ordering, it can't be optimal without large enough available bandwidth.
 As a solution, browsers open several connections to each domain, sending parallel requests.
 Default was once 2 to 3 connections, but this has now increased to a more common use of 6 parallel connections.
-There is a risk of triggering [DoS](/en-US/docs/Glossary/DOS_attack) protection on the server side if attempting more than this number.
+There is a risk of triggering {{Glossary("Denial of Service", "DoS")}} protection on the server side if attempting more than this number.

 If the server wishes a faster website or application response, it is possible for the server to force the opening of more connections.
 For example, instead of having all resources on the same domain, say `www.example.com`, it could split over several domains, `www1.example.com`, `www2.example.com`, `www3.example.com`.
 Each of these domains resolves to the _same_ server, and the Web browser will open 6 connections to each (in our example, boosting the connections to 18).
 This technique is called _domain sharding_.